johnprovazek/asteroids/README.md

 ## Credits

 The following resources were taken from the book "WebGL Programming
-Guide: Interactive 3D Graphics Programming with WebGL" writen by Kouichi Matsuda & Rodger Lea:
+Guide: Interactive 3D Graphics Programming with WebGL" written by Kouichi Matsuda & Rodger Lea:

 - cuon-matrix.js